streamcorpus/streamcorpus-filter/cpp/README.txt

-This is benchmark for filter directory.
+This is directory for multisearch benchmarking.

-Before running test, copy "example_config.mk" to "config.mk" and change in it config variables  to actual pathes that you have on your system.
+Before running test, copy "example_config.mk" to "config.mk" and change config variables  to actual pathes that you have on your system.

 Directory with streamcorpus repo should have generated thrift files for cpp and